 What Is Chapter 13 Bankruptcy?

 If you are struggling with debt, but the thought of liquidating your assets makes you shy away from bankruptcy, Chapter 13 may offer the answer you need.
-Many people in Tennessee and Kentucky do not realize that there are multiple types of bankruptcy available to accomplish a variety of goals.
+Many people in Tennessee do not realize that there are multiple types of bankruptcy available to accomplish a variety of goals.
 Chapter 13 bankruptcy can allow you to resolve debt without being required to sell your property, making it ideal for people in Clarksville struggling with debt but want to stay in their homes.

 As a comprehensive debt relief agency, we at the Kennedy Law Firm, PLLC strive to offer struggling individuals and families the full range of debt relief options, including all major forms of bankruptcy available under federal law.